-Kerry says US climate setbacks are slowing work abroad
+Kerry: Despite setbacks at home, US to make climate goals

 “We absolutely are convinced we can meet our goals,” Kerry said.

+Biden has pledged to cut the nation’s greenhouse gas emissions in half by the end of the decade and to have an emissions-free power sector by 2035.
+Despite two Democrats joining with Republicans to block what was supposed to have been transformative legislation moving the United States to cleaner energy, Biden has managed to free significant funding for electric charging stations and some other moves.
+The EPA has pledged to release alternative regulation to limit climate damage from the power sector early next year.

+Kerry cited continuing progress in climate efforts abroad this year, including more governments committing to faster cuts in emissions and more signing a U.S.-backed methane pledge targeting climate-damaging leaks, venting and flaring from natural gas industries.

-“This decision by the Supreme Court … is disappointing, but … it doesn’t take away our ability to do a whole bunch of things that we need to get done.”
+“This decision by the Supreme Court … is disappointing, but … it doesn’t take away our ability to do a whole bunch of things that we need to get done,” Kerry said.

+“President Biden has enormous authority to continue to move forward.
+We are going to move forward.
+I am absolutely confident about our ability to continue to offer leadership on a global basis, which we’re doing right now.”

+Kerry also pointed to progress the United States was making in cutting fossil fuel emissions independently of the government efforts, including through electric cars and other marketplace technological advances, and through clean-energy pushes from California and dozens of other states, mostly those led by Democrats.

 Asked if it was possible to ask China and other major polluters to make fast moves away from fossil fuels when the U.S. was struggling to meet some of its own goals, Kerry said, “they’ll make their own analysis.
 That will conceivably have an impact on what they decide to do or not.”